-The deadly conflict in Syria has created one of the world’s most urgent humanitarian crises:
+The years of deadly conflict in Syria have created one of the world’s most urgent humanitarian crises:

-- 9.3 million people inside Syria in need of humanitarian assistance
+- 13.5 million people in need of humanitarian assistance

-- 470,000 people killed in the violence, with 70,000 deaths attributed to a lack of health care services and sanitation.
+- An estimated 400,000 people have died in the violence, with as many as 70,000 deaths attributed to a lack of health care services and sanitation

-Health Crisis: As the civil conflict rages on, the need for health care services continues to increase for those people displaced within Syria, as well as Syrian families fleeing to neighboring countries.
-Many Syrian hospitals and health facilities are damaged or destroyed, and more than half of Syria's doctors have fled the country.
+Health Crisis: As the civil conflict rages on (now in its 6th year), the need for health care services continues to increase for those people displaced within Syria, as well as Syrian families fleeing to neighboring countries.
+Many Syrian hospitals and health facilities are damaged or destroyed and increasingly many more are targeted in the fighting.
+More than half of Syria's doctors have fled the country along with a large majority of other medical professionals.
 We continue to provide aid to partners who are working to reduce human suffering and address the urgent needs of Syrians, wherever they are.

 Our response to date includes:

-- Two grants to help partners with local procurements of essential drugs and urgently needed medical equipment.
+- Individual grants to help partners with local procurements of essential drugs and urgently needed medical equipment.

-- Our most recent shipment for the crisis, in February 2016, contained antibiotics, cardiovascular medicine, intravenous fluids and diabetes medication to support the work of the Syrian American Medical Society (SAMS), which operates over 100 medical facilities in Syria, including underground trauma hospitals.
+- A recent shipment for the crisis contained antibiotics, cardiovascular medicine, intravenous fluids and diabetes medication to support the work of the Syrian American Medical Society (SAMS), which operates over 100 medical facilities in Syria, including underground trauma hospitals.

-- $2.4+ million in medical aid to U.S.- based volunteer teams through our Medical Outreach program providing medical care for displaced families in Syria as well as those seeking refuge in Jordan, Turkey and Lebanon.
+- $1.8 million in medical aid to U.S.- based volunteer teams through our Medical Outreach program providing medical care for displaced families in Syria as well as those seeking refuge in Jordan, Turkey and Lebanon

 AmeriCares is delivering more than $3 million in medicine to help children and families in war-torn Syria.
 The shipments include antibiotics, cardiovascular medicine, intravenous fluids and diabetes medication.